-More than half the healthcare organizations have already introduced the concept within their structure, more than 70% of these are actually using IoT for monitoring and maintaining everything, and then there are more than 80% of institutions that are planning to implement this technology by the next year.
+More than half of the healthcare organizations have already introduced the concept within their structure, more than 70% of these are using IoT for monitoring and maintaining everything, and more than 80% of institutions are planning to implement this technology by next year.

 So, what is making IoT such a popular choice amongst healthcare institutions all over the globe?